isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-maintenance-release-03-29-12-version-872.md

 * Fixed issues with direct hit data that was doubly-encoded on the client side and the server side.
 * Fixed Visual Rule Builder to now support facet actions on Internet Explorer 7 and 8 for certain customers.
 * Fixed as issue with Business Rules keyword equality tests with pipe delimiter.
-* Fixed an issue with editing Scene7 banner parameters.
+* Fixed an issue with editing Dynamic Media Classic banner parameters.
-* Added ability to change the size of a Scene7 banner while maintaining its aspect ratio.
+* Added ability to change the size of a Dynamic Media Classic banner while maintaining its aspect ratio.